-It is prepared by mixing equal quantities of lime and sand.
+Lime plaster is prepared by mixing equal quantities of lime and sand.

 Plaster of Paris is obtained from gypsum, a naturally occurring material.

-A dry mixture of plaster of Paris and sand is prepared on a platform, this mixture is taken in a small amount in a lee pan and an appropriate amount of water is added.
+A dry mixture of pop and sand is prepared on a platform, this mixture is taken in a small amount in a lee pan and appropriate amount of water is added.

 This kind of plasters produces a very nice smooth finish with sharp edges and corners, it is not used for exterior surfaces.

-The second coat, known as the finer coat, gives the surface the desired shape and the third coat, called the final coat, gives the required texture, smoothness and decorative appearance.
+The second coat known as the finer coat gives the surface the desired shape and the third coat called the final coat gives the required texture, smoothness, and decorative appearance.

-Heat resistant plaster:
+7.Heat resistant plaster: